MATHIEU GUIDERE . PROFESSOR & RESEARCH DIRECTOR. INSERM. FRANCE

 He has held professorships at the Saint-Cyr Military Academy, France (2003 to 2007), the University of Geneva, Switzerland (2007 to 2011), and the University of Toulouse, France (2011–2016).

-Since 2016, he has been Tenure professor at the University of Paris VII (France) and Research director at the French National Institute of Health and Medical Research (INSERM, France).
+Since 2016, he has been Tenure professor at the University of Paris (France) and Research director at the French National Institute of Health and Medical Research (INSERM, France).

 Positions chronology: